-Excellent question – we want to avoid campers getting cranky and hungry, so campers can bring a lunch, order from the menu at our lakeside American Bistro, or buy a Lunch Pass.
+Excellent question – we want to avoid campers getting cranky and hungry, so a catered lunch is included with all camps.
+Campers can also bring a lunch or order from the menu at our lakeside American Bistro.

-The Lunch Pass is $45/week or $10/day and entitles the camper to the daily Camper Lunch.
-This lunch is catered by our lakeside American Bistro and served buffet style.
+The camp lunch is catered by our lakeside American Bistro and served buffet style.
 It includes an entreé, beverage, fresh fruit and dessert.

 Rules regarding drop-off and pick-up of campers, coming late, and missing a day?